-Google introduced the User Generated Review feature to Google Maps back in June 07 (about a year ago).
+Google introduced the User Generated Review feature to Google Maps back in June 2007.
 It gives anyone the ability to review your business on Google Maps.
 With more and more people using Google Maps to find things locally, local businesses should be very aware of how much of an impact these reviews can have.

-Here I’ll briefly explain why local businesses should strive to maintain positive reviews on Google Maps, and then we’ll explain how you can quickly get legitimate positive reviews.
+Here we will explain why local businesses should strive to maintain positive reviews on Google Maps, and then we’ll explain how you can quickly get legitimate positive reviews.
 In a future article, we’ll talk about dealing with negative reviews (ouch!) on Google Maps Business Listings.

 Positive reviews are free advertising.
 You don’t have to pay anything to get them.
 With a little effort on your part, you can likely expedite the process, and have several real reviews from real customers – in no time, and free of charge.

 Positive reviews are extraordinarily powerful.
-Just last week, I tried a new chinese food place, admittedly based soley upon glowing reviews I saw on their Google Maps listing.
-The reviews sold me.
-Best of all, they sold me for free.
+Just last week, we tried a new chinese food place, admittedly based soley upon glowing reviews we saw on their Google Maps listing.
+The reviews sold us.
+Best of all, they sold us for free.
 The business didn’t have to pay for anything.
 Many marketers agree that positive reviews and testimonials are one of the most powerful forms of advertising.
-Even as a PPC manager, I must agree.

 Positive reviews build brand credibility.
 If you have a lot of reviews (more than one) you’ve built up brand credibility for an audience that may not know you yet.
 This could make local customers choose you over other businesses.
 (Think ebay ‘feedback’).